railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 If you selected your invoicing control based on orders, Open ERP will automatically generate a supplier invoice in the draft state when the order is confirmed.
-You can obtain a list of invoices waiting using the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoices --> Draft Supplier Invoices`.
+You can obtain a list of invoices waiting using the menu :menuselection:`Accounting --> Suppliers --> Supplier Invoices` and enabling the ``Draft`` filter.

 When you receive a paper invoice from your supplier, all you need to do is validate the invoice pre- generated by the system.
-Don't forget to check the price and the quantities.
+Do not forget to check the price and the quantities.
 When the invoice is confirmed the accounting entries represent the cost of purchase and are automatically entered into the system.